harrimokkonen/polymer/README.md

 WORK IN PROGRESS

-Molecular dynamics with Velocity Verlet integration for a single polymer in a 3D harmonic potential well with FENE-LJ polymer model.
+Molecular dynamics with Brunger–Brooks-Karplus integrator for a single polymer in a 3D harmonic potential well with FENE-LJ polymer model with Langevin dynamics.

 Random walk initialization of the polymer.

+Deterministic Velocity Verlet integrator is available but works poorly for the non-linear polymer.